aswanipranjal/gsoc-manuscripts/Readme.md

 - [chaoss/wg-gmd/issues/5](https://github.com/chaoss/wg-gmd/issues/5): What are abandoned issues?
 - [chaoss/wg-gmd/issues/6](https://github.com/chaoss/wg-gmd/issues/6): should open issue age be calculated by averaging all the values or should they be used directly and visualised as a graph?
 - [chaoss/wg-gmd/issues/7](https://github.com/chaoss/wg-gmd/issues/7): How exactly is closed issue duration supposed to be described?
+- [chaoss/wg-gmd/issues/8](https://github.com/chaoss/wg-gmd/issues/8): First response to issue duration, what is considered as a first response to an issue?
+- [chaoss/wg-gmd/issues/9](https://github.com/chaoss/wg-gmd/issues/9): Who are considered as new contributors?
+- [chaoss/wg-gmd/issues/10](https://github.com/chaoss/wg-gmd/issues/10): Which are these new oranizations?

 ### Enhancing Manuscripts on the basis of the Metrics:
 - [chaoss/grimoirelab-manuscripts/issues/56](https://github.com/chaoss/grimoirelab-manuscripts/issues/56): The classes in github_issues and github_pr have been implemented using the master class of ITS data source as the parent class.
 That needs to be changed so that the code can be consistent.
 - [chaoss/grimoirelab-manuscripts/issues/59](https://github.com/chaoss/grimoirelab-manuscripts/issues/59): This issue is about updation of the current metrics and creation of new and better functions which provide more functionality to the users.
+- [chaoss/grimoirelab-manuscripts/issues/62](https://github.com/chaoss/grimoirelab-manuscripts/issues/62): Creating chainable functions and New Classes to calculate the Metrics.

 ### General correction to current Manuscripts structure and functions:
 These issues concern general maintainance and enhancements on manuscripts: